oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_management_tablespace_facts_module.rst

 - Fetches details about one or multiple Tablespace resources in Oracle Cloud Infrastructure
 - Gets the list of tablespaces for the specified managedDatabaseId.
+- If *tablespace_name* is specified, the details of a single Tablespace will be returned.

 ..
 Aliases